johanmazoyer/Asterix/source/create_my_testbed.rst

 Asterix have been thought from the beginning to be able to easily adapt to new configurations of the testbed wihtout major changes.
 This modularity is based on the ``Asterix.Optical_System_functions.Optical_System`` class.
-An Optical_System is a part of the testbed which stars and ends in a pupil plane, which allows them to be easily concatenated.
+An Optical_System is a part of the testbed which starts and ends in a pupil plane, which allows them to be easily concatenated.
 To be able to be well concatenated, they must all be using the same general parameters (physical and numerical parameters).
 These parameters are stored in the first part of the parameter file, common to all ``Optical_System``: [modelconfig].
 Among those parameters, you have the size in pixels of all pupils.
 This is the size of the entrance pupil, which will set up all other dimensions.
-The pupil planes is slightly overpadded compared to this radius because some ``Optical_System`` require it.
+The pupil planes are overpadded compared to this pupil size because some ``Optical_System`` require it.
 By convention, all pupil planes are centered bewteen the 4 central pixels.